-Take the time needed to stay in close touch with the people you serve and to develop networks of relationships.
+Take the time to stay in close touch with the people you serve and to develop networks of relationships.
 Conferences are a great place to spend time thinking and connecting with others.
-This is incredibly effective because leaders are able to share their ideas and see how they are refined and improved by others.
-This, in fact, is the purpose of conferences: connect with others and share ideas.
+This is incredibly effective because leaders are able to share their ideas and see them refined and improved by others.
+In fact, this is the purpose of conferences: Connect with others and share ideas.

-Some people regard attending conferences as a bonus expense, as something to do if extra money is in the budget, but do not prioritize it otherwise.
-I couldn't disagree more.
-The value that comes from making connections, having time to think, being exposed to new ideas, and refining your ideas is invaluable.
+This means that attending conferences should be a priority.
+They are not a bonus expense, as something to do only if extra money is in the budget.
+The value that comes from making connections, having time to think, being exposed to new ideas, and refining your ideas is immeasurable.
 If you work for a non-profit or a church, you will find that conferences radically expand your ability to accomplish your mission.
-And if you work in business, there is a strong case to be made that attending (good) conferences actually generates revenue.^[7]
+On the other hand, if you work in business, there is a strong case to be made that attending good conferences actually generates revenue.[7]